lisageeee/InterviewPrep/README.md

         return prev;
     }
  ```
  #### Building a new node
 `ListNode n = new ListNode(7, null);`
 `n.next = new ListNode(3, null);`
 `7->3`
+#### Cycle detection
+-Can mark each node as visited?
+What if can’t modify list structure?
+-Can put each node seen in a list?
+Could lead to memory problems
+-Can have two pointers & increment them at different speeds.
+If the fast pointer passes the slow pointer then there is a cycle

 ## Queues